How to get a cheap flight

 If you’re a member of a reward or loyalty scheme, either directly or via a credit card, you could use the points to pay for flights.
 Here are the top general schemes.

 Avios: formerly Aimiles, this scheme divides the world into zones based on distance.
 The Avios required to pay for them increases correspondingly.
 Return flights from the UK to other UK and Western European destinations cost 9,000 Avios and then the cost increases incrementally up to 100,000 Avios for a return flight to Australasia.
-However, all flights have taxes and fees added on to them, from £30 for European flights to a whopping £600 for Australia.
-As such, it’s now only really worthwhile redeeming them on shorter flights.
+However, all flights have taxes and fees added on to them.
 You can earn points via a variety of reward credit cards and by shopping online via the Avios store.

 Nectar: 500 points is worth £2.50 off easyJet flights.
 Note that admin and credit card fees apply for all bookings made via Nectar.
 You can earn points at a host of retailers, including Sainsbury’s, and via Nectar credit cards.